Free Kitchen Hacks eBook

 First things first!
 We’re going to whip up lemon sugar to extract the most flavor out of the lemon zest and infuse it into the sugar so that it seamlessly integrates into your pancake batter.

-So how do we make lemon sugar?
-It’s simple!
-Add the granulated or raw cane sugar to a shallow bowl.
 Rinse your lemon and then zest it right into the bowl of sugar.

-When your zesting your lemon, simply use a sharp cheese grater to grate the outer layer of the lemon directly into the sugar.
+When you’re zesting your lemon, simply use a sharp cheese grater to grate the outer layer of the lemon directly into the sugar.
 We’re aiming for the yellow part, not the pith (the whiten part) as the pith can be a little bitter and unpleasant.

-Once both your sugar and zest are in your bowl, use clean hands to massage the zest into the sugar.
+Use clean hands to massage the zest into the sugar.
 The act of massaging the zest releases the oil (hint: the flavor is in the oil!) and infuses the sugar.

 While this may seem like just on extra step, it’s definitely worth it!
 While testing this lemon pancake recipe, I made one batch using this technique, and one batch with just adding the sugar and zest to the batter separately.